Sanju9532/Task1/README.md

 Handling Missing Data:
           In three columns, there is missing data.
 The "Cabin" column has more than 50% missing values, so I dropped this column.
-The "Age" column has some missing values, which were imputed using the mean.
+The "Age" column has some missing values, which were imputed using the median.
 The "Embarked" column has very few missing values, which were imputed using the mode.

 Encoding:
           There are some categorical columns, and I performed encoding for only two of them.
-For the "Sex" column, I used label encoding, assigning a value of 1 for male and 0 for female.
-For the "Embarked" column, I applied one-hot encoding to create separate binary columns for each category.
+For the 'Sex' column, I used One-Hot Encoding, and for the 'Embarked' column, I applied One-Hot Encoding to create separate binary columns for each category.

 Standardizing and Visualizing Outliers:
           Except for the target variable, "Name," and the "Ticket" column, I standardized the other columns.
 There are no outliers in the target column, but the